Exclusive: Unions force VW to axe consultants in clash over cost cuts - sources

 VW's works council chief Bernd Osterloh was concerned McKinsey would lead VW to unduly focus on lowering the headcount in production in Germany rather than reining in spending on research and development costs, which have surged 80 percent since 2010.

-VW labour leaders would also rather cut costs by reviewing the group's mega 310-model lineup with the goal of ceasing unprofitable models, the source said.
+VW labor leaders would also rather cut costs by reviewing the group's mega 310-model lineup with the goal of ceasing unprofitable models, the source said.

 The clash forms part of a broader split between management and Osterloh, who warned that the cuts "will not be a walk in the park.
 It's already clear now that one or two issues will be particularly hard fought."

-In recent weeks Osterloh has taken great pains to underline the importance of co-determination between labour and management while speaking at Union gatherings held in German factories.
+In recent weeks Osterloh has taken great pains to underline the importance of co-determination between labor and management while speaking at Union gatherings held in German factories.

 "Contrary to most other companies, changes of major significance at VW are not simply announced.
 Workers at VW are not presented with a fait accompli, but in fact management walks up to workers and ties them in," he told workers at one recent assembly.

-Labour leaders have helped scupper cost cut plans in the past.
-Former VW Group Chief Executive Officer Bernd Pischetsrieder and former VW brand chief Wolfgang Bernhard - a former McKinsey consultant - were both effectively ousted after clashing with labour leaders over cost plans.
+Labor leaders have helped scupper cost cut plans in the past.
+Former VW Group Chief Executive Officer Bernd Pischetsrieder and former VW brand chief Wolfgang Bernhard - a former McKinsey consultant - were both effectively ousted after clashing with labor leaders over cost plans.

 In another setback for its drive toward higher profits, VW last week replaced its production chief Michael Macht after a new modular vehicle design platform failed to translate into higher profits at its main factory in Wolfsburg, Germany.